Skip to main content

 You can find out more about unauthorised deductions on the ACAS website.

-In terms of deductions that are commonly made from pay, we look at several below – please note that some are taken from your employee’s pay before tax (their gross pay), while others are taken from pay after tax (their net pay).
+We look at deductions that are commonly made from pay below – please note that some are taken from your employee’s pay before tax (their gross pay), while others are taken from their pay after tax (their net pay).

 Pension contributions